ms/buildtogether.tech/src/debugging.md

 ## Common Errors

-What mistakes do programmers make <span i="common programming errors;
+What mistakes do programmers make [% i "common programming errors" "error!common" %]most often[% /i %]?
+The largest study of this for novices is
-error!common">most often</span>?
-The largest study of this for novices is [% b Brown2017 %], which found that mismatched quotes and parentheses are the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead
+[% b Brown2017 %], which found that mismatched quotes and parentheses are the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead